noamraph/nix-pills/pills/11-garbage-collector.md

 ## Next pill

-In the next pill, we will package another project and introduce the
+In the next pill, we will package another project and introduce the "inputs" design pattern.
-\"inputs\" design pattern.
 We've only played with a single derivation until now; however we'd like to start organizing a small repository of software.
-The \"inputs\" pattern is widely used in nixpkgs; it allows us to decouple derivations from the repository itself and increase customization opportunities.
+The "inputs" pattern is widely used in nixpkgs; it allows us to decouple derivations from the repository itself and increase customization opportunities.